amperity/amperity-docs/amperity_reference/source/courier_groups.rst

           :align: left
           :class: no-scaled-link

      - Optional.
-Enable duration alerts.
+Enable runtime alerts.
 Enable the **Warn if runtime exceeds** checkbox, and then set the number of hours (or minutes) at which, when the configured amount of time is exceeded, a workflow alert will be sent.

        .. image:: ../../images/mockups-workflow-courier-group-duration-alerts.png
           :width: 400 px
-          :alt: Enable duration alerts for workflows.
+          :alt: Enable runtime alerts for workflows.
           :align: left
           :class: no-scaled-link